 Suddenly, I felt totally and utterly alone.
 Perched on the surface of an enormous pink granite boulder the soles of my Lundhags gave confidence as I hungered down on my heels.

 From my lofty view point high up the mountain a large vista of baron rock and dust lay out before me.
-As I scanned the rocks and cracks for any movement I felt as though my head was wrapped in Alan Gates with Mongolian berkutcotton wool.
+As I scanned the rocks and cracks for any movement I felt as though my head was wrapped in cotton wool.
 Not a sound, not a whisper of wind, not a leaf or blade of grass to rustle,

 nothing, absolutely not a living organism could I see.